edgelesssys/constellation/docs/docs/architecture/orchestration.md

 The `kubeconfig` file provides the credentials and configuration for connecting and authenticating to the API server.
 Once configured, orchestrate the Kubernetes cluster via `kubectl`.

-Make sure to keep the state files such as `terraform.tfstate` in the workspace directory to be able to manage your cluster later on.
+Make sure to keep the Terraform subdirectory such as `constellation-terraform` in the workspace directory to be able to manage your cluster later on.
 Without it, you won't be able to modify or terminate your cluster.

 After the initialization, the CLI will present you with a couple of tokens: